GrotjahnLab/surface_morphometrics/README.md

 ## Organization
-Scripts are still in a rough state tailored to mitochondrial workflow.
-They will be generalized in the coming weeks.
+Mesh generation scripts have been generalized but surface morphology quantifications are still specific to mitochondrial and ER membranes, and will be generalized after biorxiv release.
 1. Robust Mesh Generation
-    1. `mrc2pts.py` to prepare point clouds
+    1. `mrc2xyz.py` to prepare point clouds from voxel segmentation
     2. `make_mesh.py` to perform screened poisson reconstruction and associated processes
     3. `mask_and_convert_ply.py` to convert ply files to vtp files ready for pycurv
 2. Surface Morphology Extraction